 Data Evaluation Process

-For each instrument flagged for review, we downloaded data for the deployments within the OOI 1.0 timeframe through OOINET via the Machine-to-Machine interface using a Python toolbox1.
-We then analyzed the downloaded files using an automated set of tools2 to test the basic components of each dataset (Table 2).
-The output of the automated tests were imported into the Data Review Portal3, and the data were plotted4 and stored in a public location5 to aid in the Human-In-The-Loop review.
-We then reviewed all relevant information from the automated tests, plots, and system annotations, and entered notes in the Data Review Portal regarding data issues that weren’t already explained in system annotations.
+For each instrument flagged for review, data were downloaded across deployments within the OOI 1.0 timeframe through OOINET via the Machine-to-Machine interface using a Python toolbox1.
+Downloaded files were then analyzed using an automated set of tools2 to test the basic components of each dataset (Table 2).
+The output of the automated tests was imported into the Data Review Portal3, and the data were plotted4 and stored in a public location5 to aid in the Human-In-The-Loop (HITL) review.
+The HITL review included examining automated tests, plots, and system annotations, as well as entered notes in the Data Review Portal regarding data issues that were not already explained in system annotations.
 Once the review was complete, final data ranges were calculated for each applicable dataset, excluding data outside of global ranges and suspect data6.
 These data ranges can be used to inform local ranges, as these ranges are largely absent from the OOI system.
-Finally, the review notes entered in the Data Review Portal were sent to COL as a monthly data report for further distribution to the OOI system and operator teams7.
+All review notes were entered into the OOI Data Review Portal as well as sent to COL as a monthly data report for further distribution to the OOI system and operator teams7.